 At the end of the day, parents and teachers are on the same team.
 Be open and honest as it allows both parties to share their ideas and create better opportunities for the child.
-Let your child's teacher know if things are different at home as it could be affecting their behavior or work within the classroom.
+Let your child's teacher know if things are different at home as it could be affecting their behaviour or work within the classroom.
 It provides them with a better understanding of their pupil's needs and requirements so they are better equipped to meet them.

 The same goes for teachers - let parents know if your pupil seems to be having difficulties within school or there are areas of concern.
 This transparency is all about what's best for the child, it could be that something is working at school and not at home or vice versa.
 Likewise, make them aware of their child's achievements!
 Boosting children's self-esteem through positive communication with their parents is an incredible motivator.